ropinheiro/ConvertXMLsToCSV/README.md

 To use this with the current limitations:

-1. Check the Configs class, and edit the hardcoded paths here to match your paths.
+1. Check Configs class: edit the hardcoded paths here to match your paths.
-2. Check if the ConvertDataToCsv method reads the XML data from the expected places.
+2. Check CSVBuilder.ConvertDataToCsv: does it read the data from the expected dataset places.
-3. Check if the ConvertDataToCsv method outputs the data tot he expected CSV output.
+3. Check CSVBuilder.ConvertDataToCsv: does it write the data to he expected CSV columns.
 4. Build and run the application.

 Currently, my personal steps are: